yesequin/Google_Data_Analytics_Course/README.md

     Primary key: references a column in which each value is unique

-    Professional relationship building: Building relationships by meeting people both in person and online (Refer to Networking)

-    Profit margin: a percentage that indicates how many cents of profit have been generated for each dollar of sale.

     Problem: a problem is an obstacle or complication that needs to be worked out.

     Problem domain: the specific area of analysis that encompasses every activity affecting or affected by the problem.

     Problem types: The various problems that data analysts encounter, including categorizing things, discovering connections, finding patterns, identifying themes, making predictions, and spotting something unusual

+    Professional relationship building: Building relationships by meeting people both in person and online (Refer to Networking)

+    Profit margin: a percentage that indicates how many cents of profit have been generated for each dollar of sale.

+    Programming languages: The words and symbols we use to write instructions for computers to follow

     Quartile: A quartile divides data points into four equal parts or quarters.